Key takeaways

 App features — implementation cost

 There are other ways to calculate app development cost outside of looking at their types.
 Some features have a small app development budget of their own.
-We’ll provide 4 examples of the most frequently requested app features — you’ll get to understand their general purpose and price.
+We’ll provide 4 examples of the most frequently requested app features so you’ll get to understand their general purpose and price.

 This feature allows you to stay connected to your audience.
 Each time you send a notification to your user, they get reminded of you and your app — it’s a great way to lure users in.

 Another benefit of push notifications is increased user retention.
 You can use this feature to introduce new features and offer some benefits or bonuses to your users.
-This increases the chances of them entering your app and doing what you want them to.
+This increases the chances of them opening your app and doing what you want them to.

 This feature offers a convenient way to look at data important for users.
 In the case of a financial app, dashboards help track expenses and distinguish spending patterns.
-And if we’re talking about a healthcare app, a feature like this can show the calories you burned or the time you spent on a workout in the form of a diagram.
+And if we’re talking about a healthcare app, a feature like this can show the calories burned or the time you spent on a workout in the form of a diagram.

 The look and focus of user profiles depends on the type of app they’re in.
 For example, some apps make the avatars larger — e.g. dating apps.
 Other apps, like review aggregators, make sure to highlight the user’s previous reviews.